movingbrands/anivive-model-example/README.md

 * [Virus](https://anivive-model-example.movingbrands.now.sh/?model=virus)

 ## About
 This repository shows how you might load a GLTF/GLB 3D model and render it as particles using three.js.
 It contains a custom THREE class, [AniviveParticleMesh](./src/AniviveParticleMesh.js), which is created using a GLTF object.
-The children returned from the loader, converted into raw point data and used to create an instance of [THREE.Points](https://threejs.org/docs/#api/en/objects/Points).
+The object returned from the GLTFLoader is converted into raw point data and used to create an instance of [THREE.Points](https://threejs.org/docs/#api/en/objects/Points).

 ```js
 // import the module